neutrium/pipe/README.md

 	let pipe = new Pipe("100mm", "6mm");

-The pipe object will maintain unit consisteny and where applicable will return all attributes in the units you specified for outer diameter.
+The pipe object will maintain unit consistency and where applicable will return all attributes in the units you specified for outer diameter.

 #### Usage